Remedial education: Student placement

 Many students are placed into remedial courses through placement tests such as the ACT, SAT, ACCUPLACER, or COMPASS assessments.
 Often, each college or university sets its own score thresholds for determining whether a student must enroll in remedial courses.
 However, some states are moving toward a uniform standard for remedial placement cut scores.
-Students are required to enroll in remedial courses before advancing to a college level course in that subject.
-Colleges review a student's score by subject - math, English, science, etc. - and compare that score to the school's cutoff.
+Students are required to enroll in remedial courses before advancing to a college-level course in that subject.
+Colleges review a student's score by subject – math, English, science, etc. – and compare that score to the school's cutoff.
 For example, a college might use a score of 19 on the ACT math section as the threshold for determining whether a student must enroll in a remedial math course or college-level math course.

-Particularly at community colleges – which are open enrollment to any student with a high school degree or GED – multiple semesters of remedial coursework may be available to and required of students that enter with low placement test scores.
+Particularly at community colleges – which are open enrollment to any student with a high school degree or General Educational Development (GED) certificate – multiple semesters of remedial coursework may be available to and required of students who enter with low placement test scores.

 Whether placement tests are the most effective method of placing students is an open debate across the US.
-Some colleges and states are experimenting with using high school GPA and placement test scores to determine student course referral.
+Some colleges and states are experimenting with using high school grade point average (GPA) and placement test scores to determine student course referral.
 A study of placement tests by the Community College Research Center in 2012 found:

 Using GPA with standardized test scores may also improve the accuracy of remedial placement and limit the likelihood of placing students into additional remedial courses they may not need.
-North Carolina recently implemented a statewide policy that allows two-year colleges to use both placement test scores and high school GPA to place students.
+North Carolina implemented a statewide policy that allows two-year colleges to use both placement test scores and high school GPA to place students.